Charity Bike Ride for Autism: A Start-to-Finish Guide

 Another smart strategy is to ask your employer about matching gift programs.
 Many companies will match their employees’ charitable contributions, effectively doubling your donation without any extra cost to you or your donor.
 It’s a simple but powerful way to make each contribution go even further.
 When you do start asking, begin with your inner circle—the people who are already your biggest cheerleaders.

-Use Your Network to Spread the Word
+Rally Your Crew to Spread the Word

 Now it’s time to share your mission widely.
 Use your social media channels, email, and even text messages to let your network know what you’re doing.
 Plan to share your fundraising page at least a couple of times a week to keep it on people’s minds.
 But don’t just post the link—tell a story with each update.
 Share a photo from a training ride, give a shout-out to a recent donor, or post a fact about one of the local partners your ride supports.